-All students, including students enrolled in athletics and PE Private Instruction, are required to take the California Physical Fitness Test and pass five out of the six fitness areas.
+All students, including students enrolled in athletics and PE Private Instruction, are required to take the California Physical Fitness Test.
 The test is first given in grade 9, during the spring semester.
-Students not passing at least 5 out of the 6 fitness areas are required to enroll in a Physical Education course each of the following years and retake the fitness test until the student meets the passing criteria.
-The six fitness areas tested are:
+The five fitness areas tested are:

 - Aerobic Capacity

 - Abdominal Strength and Endurance

 - Upper Body Strength and Endurance

-- Body Composition

 - Trunk Extensor Strength and Flexibility

 - Flexibility